mxaddict/www.codedmaster.com/content/ttk/03-reading-quests-from-a-file.md

 +++
 date = 2026-02-09
-title = "Quest App: Saving and Loading Your Adventures (Reading from a File)" description = "Discover how to persist your Quest App's data by learning to save and load quests from a `quests.txt` file in Rust, ensuring your progress is never lost."
+title = "Quest App: Saving and Loading Your Adventures (Reading from a File)" description = "For young learners!
+Discover how to persist your Quest App's data by learning to save and load quests from a `quests.txt` file in Rust, ensuring your progress is never lost."
 [taxonomies]
-tags = ["rust", "programming", "tutorial", "cli", "quest app", "education"]
+tags = ["rust", "programming", "tutorial", "cli", "quest app", "education", "kids", "children", "young", "learners"]
 +++

 Hi there, Super Programmer!